shabir67/go-goroutines/README.md

 # go-goroutines
 ```
- go routine with keywords "go" befor calling a functions
+ go routine with keywords "go" before calling a functions
 ```